lightiverson/push_swap/README.md

 ## Todo

+- Solve circular include issue with header files
-- Create function to check stack a for duplicates, right after it is created.
+- ~~Create function to check stack a for duplicates, right after it is created.~~
-- Replace atoi with new strtoi, which has built in checks for overflow and underflow and uses exit().
+- ~~Replace atoi with new strtoi, which has built in checks for overflow and underflow and uses exit().~~
 - ~~Replace sort_three function with beta function.
 Make sure stacks of three are sorted correctly within two moves.~~
 - ~~Create new sort_five function that uses pa + pa + sort_three(stack_a) + [[ new functions written to merge from stack_b into stack_a ]]~~